March 27, 2020

 Medication-assisted treatment (MAT) is considered the gold standard of opioid use disorder treatment when paired with behavioral therapies, yet the number of primary care providers who practice MAT is surprisingly low.

 To better understand why more primary care providers are not practicing MAT, our team at Altarum interviewed several medical, social services, and recovery community providers in Michigan who practice or support MAT to learn about obstacles they face in delivering this critical treatment.

 Lena Marceno, a program manager in our Center for Behavioral Health, outlines key insights from these interviews and steps to overcome barriers to MAT in Addiction Professional.
 Read the article “Three Steps to Overcoming Obstacles to MAT”.

 Areas of Expertise

-Lena Marceno is a Program Manager for Altarum’s Center for Behavioral Health where she manages projects related to opioid misuse and substance use disorder for a variety of federal and state government clients.
-Additionally, Ms. Marceno has robust primary prevention experience, including stakeholder engagement; program design and implementation; and data collection and dissemination.
+Lena Marceno manages projects related to opioid misuse and substance use disorder for a variety of federal and state government clients.
+Additionally, she has robust primary prevention experience, including stakeholder engagement, program design and implementation, and data collection and dissemination.
 Lena holds a bachelor’s degree from Northeastern University and a master’s degree in International Health Policy from the London School of Economics and Political Science.